Our 30th ANNIVERSARY

 Scott is always looking for a new challenge, so he decided to try his hand at offering a summer camp.
 The Kids 4 Kids summer camps have become one of the most popular destinations for children in the Halton area, filling in a week with over 1400 campers.
 During COVID, Camp Kahuna provided an environment where children could flourish, regain resiliency and balance the effects of lockdowns and school closures.

-It is ironic that Scott wanted to offer summer camps because he didn’t like camp as a child.
+Ironically, Scott wanted to offer summer camps because he didn’t like camp as a child.
 In 1994, he had seven children attend the first week and fourteen attend the second.
-Camp started at Port Nelson United Church in Burlington, eventually moving to Brant Hills Community Center and then to Iroquois Ridge Community Centre, Glen Abbey and St. Paul United Church in Oakville.
+Camp started at Port Nelson United Church in Burlington, eventually moving to Brant Hills Community Center and Iroquois Ridge Community Centre, Glen Abbey and St. Paul United Church in Oakville.

 Along with the Kids 4 Kids after-school and lunch programs and summer camps, Scott enjoys speaking at schools across Canada and Scotland.
 Scott has spoken across Canada in British Columbia, Alberta, Saskatchewan, Quebec, and Newfoundland.
 In addition, he has talked to children in Perth, Crieff and Edinburgh, Scotland.
 One of the highlights of Scotland was speaking at George Heriot School in Edinburgh.
 George Heriot is a five-hundred-year-old school that J.K.
 Rowling used to inspire her Hogwarts School.
 Scott has also talked to children in Bermuda.